Introduction to Kinesiology

 You will gain a new appreciation of your body when you have a deeper understanding of your body’s capabilities.

 Knowing more about your body can even help if you struggle with obesity, and it will improve your quality of life.
 Therefore, the study of Kinesiology is an excellent pastime, not only for a fitness professional or athlete.

 The engineering of your own physical body is beyond amazing.
 As a result, the more you know about yourself, the more fit you will become.

 How does that work?

 When you realize the capabilities of your body, you will want to get fitter, to fully experience your body’s capabilities.

-In addition, when you understand how your joints work, you will train safer.
+When you understand how your joints work, you will train safer.

 Watch the video below of Physical Therapist Jeff Cavaliere, who does just that.
 He demonstrates why you should never do a behind the neck shoulder press.
 Using a model of the shoulder joint, you can now see the best angle for shoulder presses.

 What are your Major Joints?

 Movement of your body happens at your body’s joints.
 Therefore, to study kinesiology, you must understand how your joints move.

-Your skeletal muscles move your joints.
+- Your skeletal muscles move your joints.

 - It is fascinating to realize that only your skeletal muscles are under your control.

 Which Joints Move the Least and the Most?

-The ankle joint moves the least.
+- The ankle joint moves the least.

 This lack of movement in the ankle joint is a good thing because your ankle is supporting your entire body.
 You do not want to be flailing around in the wind like a scarecrow.
 Therefore, your ankle has limited mobility.

 On the other hand, your shoulder joint moves the most.